-The Collaborative Program in Global Health is sponsored by the Dalla Lana School of Public Health (SPH) in the Faculty of Medicine
+The Collaborative Specialization in Global Health is sponsored by the Dalla Lana School of Public Health (SPH) in the Faculty of Medicine

-The overall goal of the Collaborative Program is to increase health research capacity in Ontario through an innovative training program that builds on existing strengths in university and decision making environments.
+The overall goal of the Collaborative Specialization is to increase health research capacity in Ontario through an innovative training program that builds on existing strengths in university and decision making environments.

-Partnering with a number of health care organizations, the Collaborative Program in Health Services and Policy Research offers graduate training leading to a Diploma in Health Services and Policy Research.
+Partnering with a number of health care organizations, the Collaborative Specialization in Health Services and Policy Research offers graduate training leading to a Diploma in Health Services and Policy Research.

 Specific objectives of the program include:

 - to provide training in health services research for graduate students,